aosabook/500lines/functionalDB/chapter.md

 ## Querying the database

-Querying is what makes database a database.
-Without querying all we have is a storage backed data structure - a software component that provides predefined APIs with an abstraction level that is higher than writing and reading raw data.

-To query a database, we first need to decide what querying language to use.
-The first and most important criteria for choosing a querying language is its fit for the database’s data model.
-For example, for the relational data model (i.e., data is described with predefined tables where the columns are the attribute and the rows are the entities), the best fit would be a language whose roots are in relational algebra, SQL is such language.
+A database is not very useful to its users without a powerful query mechanism.
+This feature is usually exposed to users through a _query language_ that is used to declaratively specify the set of data of interest.

-Our data model is based on accumulation of facts (which we call datoms).The most distilled form of a fact is a triplet containing an entity id, attribute name and the attribute value (at a given time).
-For this model, a natural place to look for the right query language the domain of logic programming.
-In this domain, a commonly used query language is Datalog, that apart of being well suited for our data model, has a very elegant adaptation to Clojure’s syntax, which was defined as part of the Datomic database (see [http://docs.datomic.com/query.html](http://docs.datomic.com/query.html)).
-Our query engine will implement a subset of the that adaptation.
+Our data model is based on accumulation of facts (i.e. datoms) over time.
+For this model, a natural place to look for the right query language is _logic programming_.
+A commonly used query language influenced by logic programming is _Datalog_ which, in addition to being well-suited for our data model, has a very elegant adaptation to Clojure’s syntax.
+Our query engine will implement a subset of the *Datalog* language from the [Datatomic database](http://docs.datomic.com/query.html).

 ### Query language

-To have a clear definition of the structure of a query, let’s start with an exemplary one, understand it syntax and explain its semantics.
+Let's look at an example query in our proposed language.
+This query asks "what are the names and ages of people who like pizza, whose age is more than 20, and who have a birthday this week?"

 ````clojure
 {  :find [?nm ?ag ]